Rafael Barba: Character within SVU

-Barba next appears in the 23rd season finale, "A Final Call at Florini's Bar".
-Benson, who has not spoken to Barba in months, reluctantly asks him to represent a woman who killed her abusive husband after seeing that the woman's public defender is not up to the task.
+Barba next appears in the 23rd season finale, "A Final Call at Forlini’s Bar".
+Benson, who has not spoken to Barba in months, finds out that Rollins asked him to represent a woman who killed her abusive husband after seeing that the woman's public defender is not up to the task.
 Barba agrees, and once again faces off against Carisi in court.
 Barba manages to prove that the woman's actions were motivated by brain trauma she suffered as a result of her husband's abuse, winning an acquittal and getting her help from social services.
 While Barba wins the case, however, his relationship with Benson is still strained.
 He meets with her for a drink, and they have an emotional conversation in which she says that she is still hurt by his decision to represent Wheatley, while he says that she is letting her emotional ties to Stabler cloud her judgment.
 While they do not part as friends, however, they admit that they miss each other.
-Showrunner Julie Martin, in an interview for Today, said that she did not want the last scene between Barba and Benson to imply a romantic connection between Benson and Barba but a deep, platonic love as friends.
+Showrunner Julie Martin, in an interview for Today, said that she did not want the last scene between Barba and Benson to imply a romantic connection between them, but rather a deep love as friends.

+Raúl Esparza, during the celebration for 25 years of SVU, confirmed that former showrunner Warren Leight wrote a script with which "he wanted to do something that would upset the Benson and Stabler fans".